Welcome to today's edition of the Rush 24-7 podcast.

 I'm John Edwards, and I approve this message.

-Meanwhile, we have sound bites for you throughout the program today from Democrats are just beside themselves.
+Meanwhile, we have sound bites for you throughout the program today from Democrats who are just beside themselves.

-Is anybody remember?
+Does anybody remember?

 Mr. Snerdley, you might.

-Does anybody remember what moveon dot org stands for?
+Does anybody remember what moveon.org stands for?

-It w it's it's it is a Clinton front group.
+It is a Clinton front group.

-It's a Clinton George Soros Font group.
+It's a Clinton George Soros front group.

 You know, Rudy Giuliani did a great thing yesterday when going for his New York Times ad and making the point that he wants one for the same rate.

-He linked her to move on.org.
+He linked her to moveon.org.

-Move on.org means let's move on from Clinton scandals.
+Moveon.org means let's move on from Clinton scandals.

-This is tied to all of these things.
+I think it's tied to all of these things.

-Uh to expect her to denounce it.
+To expect her to denounce it?

-Uh by the way, she didn't say a word last night.
+By the way, she didn't say a word last night.

 I haven't seen Mrs. Clinton.